Cappi1998/CSGO-Float-Api/README.md

 # Getting Started

-Setup is super easy, you just need to configure the `appsettings.json` file.
+Setup is super easy, you just need to configure `appsettings.json`.

 The SSL certificate is created automatically using the [LettuceEncrypt](https://github.com/natemcmaster/LettuceEncrypt) library.